bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 ## Housekeeping ##

-Whenever I lean on an argument I make elsewhere in the piece, I try to use [internal links that look like this][Housekeeping] (which will take you right back to this section).
+**Links.** Whenever I lean on an argument I make elsewhere in the piece, I try to use [internal links that look like this][Housekeeping] (which will take you right back to this section).
 You shouldn't worry about losing your place because clicking an internal link will make a link back to the section you jumped from appear in the upper right.
 External links [look like this one that actually links back to this piece.](http://benjaminreinhardt.com/parpa) I try to only use them when it's painfully obvious what they link to, usually the name of a piece I'm referencing directly in the text.

-This piece is long and everybody will get more or less value from different sections.
+**Guided tours.** This piece is long and everybody will get more or less value from different sections.
 Selecting a persona in the section above will highlight the headings of some sections in the table of contents and grey-out the headings of others in a 'recommended path' for that persona.
 It won't make anything disappear.
 You can get rid of the highlighting by choosing "chart your own adventure."

-When I refer to historical monetary values, I've converted them into 2021 dollars as indicated by eg. $(2021)1B for $1B in 2021 dollars.
+**Money Notations.** When I refer to historical monetary values, I've converted them into 2021 dollars as indicated by eg. $(2021)1B for $1B in 2021 dollars.

-This piece has both sidenotes and pop-up footnotes.
+**Foot and sidenotes.** This piece has both sidenotes and pop-up footnotes.
 Sidenotes are for external references to expand on a topic while footnotes are for extraneous asides --- you will lose nothing by not reading them.

+**Playfulness.** This piece deals with a serious subject (to me it is one of *the* most serious subjects).
+It's easy and often expected to take a grim authoritative tone to convey seriousness.
+Yet, examples from Einstein to Feynman plates to Shannon suggest that playfulness not only does not get in the way of good work, it may be an ingredient.
+With that in mind, I've allowed myself to be a bit playful and irreverent at times and hope that doesn't diminish the piece's seriousness in your eyes!

 ## Institutional Design is Navigating an Idea Maze ##